-ALTHOUGH MEN AND WOMEN have a lot in common, there are quite a few differences when it comes to women’s oral health.
+ALTHOUGH MEN AND WOMEN have a lot in common, there are quite a few differences to know when it comes to women’s oral health.
 Women have some advantages men lack, but also some disadvantages men don’t have to worry about.
 Let’s take a look at the main ones.

 TMJ And Sjögren’s Syndrome

 Women account for 90 percent of people suffering from TMJ (temporomandibular joint) syndrome.
 TMJ is chronic pain or soreness in the joint that connects the jaw to the skull.
 The most obvious cause is bruxism (teeth grinding), but it can also be the result of the following.

 - Joint structure

 - Medical conditions like arthritis